FENRlR/MB-iSTFT-VITS2/README.md

 A... vits2_pytorch and MB-iSTFT-VITS hybrid...
 Gods, an abomination!
 Who created this atrocity?

 This is an Experimental build.
-Does not guarantee performance therefore.
+Does not guarantee performance, therefore.

 ## pre-requisites
 1. Python >= 3.8